t3hmrman/casgo/README.md

 ## Getting started

 0. Install your database of choice (default is [RethinkDB](http://rethinkdb.com), version 2.0+)
 1. Download the casgo binary for your operating system
-2. Ensure port 9090 is open (and your database instance is at the right port, 28015 by default)
+2. Ensure port 443 is open (and your database instance is at the right port, 28015 by default)
 3. Run the binary

+## Getting started (from source code)

+0. Install your database of choice (default is [RethinkDB](http://rethinkdb.com), version 2.0+)
+1. `go get github.com/t3hmrman/casgo`
+2. `make` (or `go install`/`go build`)
+3. Ensure port 443 is open (and your database instance is at the right port, 28015 by default)
+4. Add an exception for the included self-signed certificate
+3. `casgo`

 ## Running tests